cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 Go back to `GameManager` and add the following code.

-- Add `onPlayerJumpEnd` method to handle jump end event.
+- Add `onPlayerJumpEnd` method to handle the jump end event.

     ```ts
     onPlayerJumpEnd(moveIndex: number) {